Skip to main content

 4.9.
 System Failures and Accounting Risks: Due to the platform's complexity, there may be:

-4.11.
-Data Handling and Privacy Risk: KYC/AML data is stored securely, but remains vulnerable to data breaches despite best practices.
+4.10.
+Data Handling and Privacy Risk: KYC/AML data is stored securely and may be shared with the Issuer and its service providers as necessary to satisfy regulatory and compliance obligations, but remains vulnerable to data breaches despite best practices.

-4.14.
-Regulatory Change Impact: Changes in Panama or other jurisdictions may:
+4.13.
+Regulatory Change Impact: Changes in Bermuda, Panama, or other jurisdictions may:

 D. Force Majeure and Service Availability Risks